NMAT: New paper PatternAnisha Mukhija

 - Sectional Order: Candidates can choose their order of sections while taking the exam.
 This has to be followed in the test once selected.

-- Sectional Time Limit: Every section is timed differently-Language skill (28 min), Quantitative skills (52 min), Logical reasoning (40 min).
+- Sectional Time Limit: Every section is timed differently.
+Timings are Language skills (28 min), Quantitative skills (52 min), and Logical reasoning (40 min).

 - Multiple Attempts: NMAT Aspirants can take the test 3 times in a given year, thus candidates have the chance to improvise their score.

-The paper is based on the lines of CAT and MAT.
-The time limit is pre-determined for each section.
+Subsequently, the paper is based on the lines of CAT and MAT.
 Candidates can select the section they wish to attempt first as per their preferred choice.
 The option of revising answers is available only till the allotted sectional time

 NMAT Exam Sections: